-Other: Forbs > Cool-season grasses Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses due to their growth habit will exhibit some mortality and decadence though minimal.
-14. Average percent litter cover (%) and depth (in): Litter is dominantly herbaceous.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1,000 to 2,000 pounds per acre.
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses due to their growth habits will exhibit some mortality and decadence, though minimal. - 14.
+Average percent litter cover (%) and depth (in): Litter is dominately herbaceous. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1,000 to 2,500 lbs/acre - 16.
+Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Sand sagebrush and sand shinoak can become invasive.
-17. Perennial plant reproductive capability: All plant species should be capable of reproduction except during periods of prolonged drought conditions, heavy natural herbivory or intense wildfires.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Sand sagebrush, Sand shinoak, Broom snakeweed, Yucca, and Mesquite can become invasive. - 17.
+Perennial plant reproductive capability: All plant species should be capable of reproduction except during periods of prolonged drought conditions, heavy natural herbivory or intense wildfires.